 The Not-So-Good: Doesn’t offer much protection for your fragile gear

 I recently switched from the Pakt Travel Backpack to the Zpacks Bagger Ultra 25 and I’m thrilled with my decision.
-My main reason for making the switch is that I no longer carry camera gear with me, meaning I don’t need a bag made with thick and durable (heavy) fabric anymore.
-I cut four pounds off of my travel base weight by switching bags.
+The Pakt was simply too heavy — nearly 7x the weight of the Bagger Ultra! — for my ultralight needs, and I cut nearly four pounds off of my travel base weight by switching bags.
 That’s significant.

 Its futuristic Ultra fabric isn’t going to protect your expensive tech items on its own, so bring along cases for your laptop, camera, and whatever other fragile electronics you travel with.
 Use packing cubes for your clothing and a ditty bag for your odds and ends, as well, since the main storage compartment doesn’t have built-in organization like many other bags on this list.

 If you’re a minimalist traveler searching for an extremely lightweight and functional bag, you’ve met your match.
-The Zpacks Bagger Ultra 25 is the perfect pack to keep your travel packing list organized, streamlined, and as lightweight as possible as zip around from Point A to Point B. If there’s a better minimalist backpack on the market, I haven’t seen it yet.
+The Zpacks Bagger Ultra 25 is the perfect pack to keep your travel packing list organized, streamlined, and as lightweight as possible as zip around from Point A to Point B. If there’s a better ultralight travel pack on the market, I haven’t seen it yet.